Constitution Avenue: Widening of Constitution Avenue

 The city proposed a budget to Congress in May 1930 that included funds to widen B Street NW between 14th and 17th Streets NW.
 The federal government should pay for 40 percent of the cost of this three-block widening, the city said.
-When this legislation did not pass during the second session of the 71st Congress, the city proposed in December 1930 a similar funding formula but asked to widen B Street from 14th Street NW all the way to Virginia Avenue.
-This time Congress approved the legislation.
+When this legislation did not pass during the second session of the 71st Congress, the city proposed in December 1930 a similar funding formula but asked to widen B Street from 14th Street NW to Virginia Avenue.
+This time, Congress approved the legislation.

-Widening of what was now called Constitution Avenue NW began at the end of February 1931 with the city finalizing its engineering plans.
+Widening of what was now called Constitution Avenue NW began at the end of February 1931, with the city finalizing its engineering plans.
 The city commissioners ordered the $168,500 widening project to begin on May 13, 1931.
 A small memorial column, marking the point at which water reached inland during the terrible 1889 Potomac River flood, was moved because of the street widening.
 The CFA, meanwhile, began to study ways to harmonize the treatment of Constitution Avenue NW, the Lincoln Memorial Grounds, and the Arlington Memorial Bridge.

-By March 1932, additional funding to complete the widening of Constitution Avenue NW as well as to extend it through Senate Park were still needed.
+By March 1932, additional funding to complete the widening of Constitution Avenue NW and extend it through Senate Park was still needed.
 But the House of Representatives declined to approve funding in April 1932.

 Funding for this part of the project did not come through until December 1932, when Congress ordered $55,200 transferred from the AMBC budget to the city coffers for this construction.
 The city came up with another $82,100 to finance its portion of the costs.
 As part of the funding agreement, the city said it would build only a 72 ft wide street between North Capitol Street and 1st Street NW, an 80 ft wide street between 1st and 2nd Streets NW, and an 80 ft wide street between Pennsylvania Avenue NW and 6th Street NW.
 But a difficult decision about how to link the two sections of Constitution Avenue NW between 3rd and 6th Streets NW remained.
 Pennsylvania Avenue NW cut diagonally northwest-to-southeast through these three city blocks, and it was not readily apparent how to handle the crossing so that Constitution Avenue traffic could turn right and left from either direction.
 The section of the roadway between 6th and 14th Streets NW also remained to be widened.
 But with the Great Depression worsening, highway construction funds were minimal.